Click here to download the latest version of MAVEN(Current version is 3.0.4).

 After setting all parameters, its time to check if Maven is installed properly or not.

-To check installation of Maven open command prompt and type below command.
+To check the installation of Maven open command prompt and type below command.

 Maven Repository Introduction

 To resolve the dependency of a project Maven requires multiple JARs (Framework specific Jars or Project Jars).
 Maven will look for these Jars in certain locations these locations are called Repository (Maven Specific Terminology).

 Local Repository Introduction

 Maven local repository is a folder on local system which is used to store project’s dependencies (Jars).
 Whenever you try to build a project Maven will try to download all the required Jars in Local Repository (If it is not already present in Local Repository).
 Maven tries to avoid connecting remote system for multiple build of the same application by using Local Repository.